KuldeepSJadon/contributions/reviewer_materials/reviewer_guide.md

 # Open Plant Pathology Content Reviewer Guide

+Open Plant Pathology accepts content to be posted to the website,
+<https://www.openplantpathology.org/> that provide examples of teaching
+materials, reproducible research and other materials of interest to plant pathologists.
+To help ensure the quality of these materials, we ask that they be peer-reviewed by qualified members of the Open Plant Pathology community.

 To review content, please begin by copying our [reviewer template](reviewer_template.md), pasting it in your reply to the issue thread on GitHub and using it as a high-level checklist.
 We ask you provide